 ★★★★★ ‘Wildly inventive theatre company Kandinsky return with a head-spinningly smart show about Victorian fossil hunters…No-one else makes theatre quite like this.’
 Time Out

-This show ran at New Diorama Theatre from 19 February until 23rd March 2019.
-We are currently working towards a 2020 tour of Dinomania – for more information or to request a tour pack, please contact Lauren.
+Dinomania was originally commissioned by New Diorama Theatre and ran there from 19 February until 23rd March 2019.
+We are currently working towards a spring/summer 2020 tour – for more information or to request a tour pack, please contact Lauren.

 165 million years ago, an iguanodon is killed in the heart of a rainforest.
 Time passes, the rainforest becomes the South Downs, and every part of the iguanodon degrades and disappears – except one tooth.

 197 years ago, in safe, affluent 1820s Sussex, a country doctor finds the tooth.
 But where does it fit in the story of an earth created by God just 6,000 years ago?